ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Methodology

 \subsection{Adaptive covariance normalization}

-A central challenge in model merging lies in the large heterogeneity of energy scales across tasks.
-When computing the aggregated covariance $\sum_{t} \widehat{\Sigma}_t$, high-energy tasks tend to dominate the sum, biasing the merged model toward their representations while suppressing the contributions of low-energy tasks.
+A key challenge in model merging is the large variation in update magnitudes across tasks.
+When aggregating $\sum_{t} \widehat{\Sigma}_t$, high-energy tasks can dominate the sum, biasing the merged model toward their representations while suppressing lower-energy tasks.

-To mitigate this imbalance, we introduce an adaptive regularization scheme.
-Instead of adjusting the regularization coefficient $\epsilon$, we normalize each covariance matrix before aggregation to equalize task scales.
-The decision to normalize is guided by a heterogeneity metric $\gamma$, defined as:
+To mitigate this imbalance, we introduce an adaptive normalization strategy.
+Rather than adjusting the regularization coefficient $\epsilon$ itself, we first decide whether the task-specific second-order estimators should be rescaled before aggregation.
+This decision is guided by the heterogeneity statistic

-A high $\gamma$ indicates significant scale divergence, triggering our normalization policy.
-This heterogeneity varies substantially across architectures (Figure~\ref{fig:gamma_across_models}), underscoring the need for an adaptive approach.
+A larger $\gamma$ indicates stronger scale divergence across tasks.
+As shown in Figure~\ref{fig:gamma_across_models}, this heterogeneity varies substantially across architectures, motivating an adaptive rather than uniform treatment.
+Here, $\gamma$ is computed from the original task vectors $\Delta W_t$, since it is intended to measure task-wise energy disparity before any centering or normalization is applied.

-When strong task heterogeneity is detected ($\gamma > \tau$), each covariance matrix is first normalized by its trace to balance energy scales:
+When strong task heterogeneity is detected ($\gamma > \tau$), we first normalize each estimator by its trace:

-We then apply Tikhonov regularization using an energy-adjusted coefficient to ensure stable inversion:
+This removes task-wise energy disparities and places all tasks on a comparable scale.
+We then apply Tikhonov regularization with an energy-adjusted coefficient:

-For homogeneous task sets ($\gamma \le \tau$), both steps are skipped, and $\widehat{\Sigma}_t$ is used directly.
-This adaptive scaling prevents high-energy tasks from dominating the merged covariance while maintaining numerical stability.